Chronic knee pain is a common and often debilitating symptom of osteoarthritis, which occurs when the cartilage around your joints breaks down.

-There is no cure for osteoarthritis, but there are treatments available to manage symptoms.
-And if you have private health insurance, there are lots of ways you might be able to use your cover to help.
+There is no cure for osteoarthritis, but there are treatments available to manage the symptoms.
+And if you have private health insurance, you may be able to use your cover to help.

-If you suffer from osteoarthritis, here are some tips for managing your condition – and how Medibank might be able to help.
+If you suffer from osteoarthritis, here are some tips for managing your condition – and how Medibank might be able to support you.

-If you are concerned you might have osteoarthritis, your first step should be to visit your GP, as they can assess and discuss your symptoms.
-Sometimes, they may refer you to a specialist if necessary.
+If you’re suffering from chronic knee pain and you’re concerned you might have osteoarthritis, your first step should be to visit your GP, as they can assess and discuss your symptoms.
+If necessary, they may refer you to a specialist.

 See a physio

-You can see a physiotherapist to help with pain associated with your condition.
-If you have extras cover, your private health insurance might be able to help with costs associated with your treatment.
-By choosing a Members’ Choice provider you can also be assured of getting a fixed percentage back on the total bill for included services, up to your annual limit and subject to any waiting periods – this could be 55%, 60%, 70%, 85% or even 100% depending on your cover.
-You can find your nearest Members’ Choice provider here.’
+Depending on your level of extras cover, your private health insurance might be able to help with costs associated with your treatment.
+By choosing a Members’ Choice provider, most extras policies allow eligible Medibank members to claim between 55-100% of the total bill for included services, up to your annual limit and subject to any waiting periods.
+You can check your remaining limits and submit a claim by logging into My Medibank or using the My Medibank app.
+You can also find your nearest Members’ Choice provider here.

 Build up your strength and fitness

-Osteoarthritis can significantly affect the weight bearing joints of the legs, so doing regular exercise to keep the large muscles of the legs strong and flexible is essential.
-Increasing general physical activity levels is important too.
-But remember to check with a health professional that the type of exercise you’re doing isn’t aggravating your symptoms.
+Osteoarthritis can significantly affect the weight bearing joints of the legs, so regular exercise is essential to keep the large muscles of your legs strong and flexible.
+Increasing your general physical activity levels is important too; just remember to check with a health professional that the type of exercise you’re doing isn’t aggravating your symptoms.

-Clinical Pilates – a type of exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing – can be ideal for people with osteoarthritis.
+Clinical Pilates – a type of exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing – can be ideal for peopleis an option for people with osteoarthritis.
 These sessions are led by fully qualified physiotherapists who often provide individual treatment programs.
-If you have extras cover, your private health insurance might help cover the cost of these classes.
-Check your cover summary or give us a call if you’re unsure.
+If you have extras cover with physiotherapy, and Clinical Pilates is delivered by a registered physiotherapist, your private health insurance might help cover the cost of these classes.
+Check your cover summary or give us a call on 1300 471 725 if you’re unsure.

-Good nutrition can be an important way to manage osteoarthritis symptoms.
-A great way to control what you’re eating is to plan your own meals and cook for yourself, and Medibank’s Live Better has plenty of delicious healthy recipe ideas for you to try.
+One way to manage your weight is through good nutrition.
+Start by planning your own meals and cooking for yourself; Medibank’s Live Better website has plenty of delicious healthy recipe ideas for you to try.

 Get expert health advice

-All Medibank members with hospital cover can call the 24/7 Health Advice Line on 1800 644 325 to speak to a Medibank nurse.
-Our experienced nurses can answer any questions you have about your condition and managing your health in general.
-OSHC members can contact the Student Health and Support Line on 1800 887 283.
+All Medibank members with hospital cover can call the 24/7 Medibank Nurse Phone Service on 1800 644 325.Δ Our experienced nurses can answer any questions you have about your condition and managing your health in general.
+OSHC members should contact the Student Health and Support Line on 1800 887 283.